 Selected themes in Sociology, as announced.
 May be repeated for credit if the topic is different.
+Prerequisite: SO 121 and 3 credits in Sociology at the 200-level

 SO 400 Socio-cultural Change (3) O

 An examination of theories accounting for social and cultural change.
 Attention will be given to views of modernity, post modernity, and globalization.